-Yara Bou Nassar is a Lebanese performer, writer, and director.
+Yara Bou Nassar is a Lebanese performer, theater maker, and writer.

 Most of her projects stem from an autobiographical starting point.
 Her work is often based on documentary material and blurring the lines between fiction and reality.
 She uses a constructed persona that is inspired by her own reality but also distant from it, in order to tell stories on stage.
 She is interested in experimenting with different aesthetics, exploring new ways of approaching her creative work, and challenging her comfort zones.

-Recently, she got selected for a three months residency at La Cité internationale des Arts starting October 2020 to develop a new creation titled “The Missed Adventure of a Hypothetical French Woman” .
-The project follows her family history and questions belonging and timing in a decision making process.
+In November 2019, she gets selected for the residency program of the French institute at La Cité Internationale des Arts (from 9th of October 2020 till 4th of January 2021) to develop a new creation titled “The Adventure of a Hypothetical Self” .
+The project follows her family history to interrogate questions of belonging and timing in a decision making process.

-She has directed a play titled “This is not a Memorized Script, this is a Well Rehearsed Story”, a text written and performed by Dima Mikhael Matta which will premiere in Beirut in February 2020.
+In February 2020, she directs a play titled “This is not a Memorized Script, this is a Well Rehearsed Story”, a text written and performed by Dima Mikhael Matta.
 The play tackles the topic of how the queer body copes and survives while questioning the legitimacy of one’s memories.

-In 2018, She created an interactive solo performance titled “Sometimes I Like to Stand Up Right” based on letters written by members of the LGBTQ community (commissioned by Dima Matta for the exhibition Love Letters To meem)
+In 2018, She creates an interactive solo performance titled “Sometimes I Like to Stand Up Right” based on letters written by members of the LGBTQ community (commissioned by Dima Matta for the exhibition Love Letters To meem).

 In 2016, she was also chosen as part of the acting company for the Sundance Theater Lab.

-In 2015 Yara collaborated with Ruth Schwegler and Paed Conca to create a short documentary theater performance "Dream Team" which debuted in "Das Sechste Kleine Festival Der Anderen Art" in Bern and which tells the stories of women who live a life different to what they have envisioned as a result of the war.
+In 2015 Yara writes and directs a short documentary theater performance titled "Dream Team" which debuted in "Das Sechste Kleine Festival Der Anderen Art" in Bern.

-In 2014, Yara created her first solo performance “Collecting Home”, a collaboration with Swiss musician and composer Paed Conca, which premiered in Bern then Beirut.
-The autobiographical performance confesses through an imagined reality her own reflections on her relationship with her city Beirut.
+In 2014, Yara creates her first solo play “Collecting Home”, a collaboration with Swiss musician and composer Paed Conca, which toured in Bern then Beirut.
+Through an imagined journey, this autobiographical performance tells her story about her relationship with her city Beirut.

 Photo: Charles Cremona ©